scipy-conference/scipy_proceedings/papers/jean-luc_stevens/jean_luc_stevens.rst

 scientific analysis.
-Moreover, this process typically involves a large amount of trial and error, generating transitory code and analyses that make it difficult to later reproduce the steps that led to any particular result [Repro]_.
+Moreover, this process typically involves a large amount of trial and error, generating transitory code and analyses that make it difficult to later reproduce the steps that led to any particular result [Crook]_.
 Switching to different tools for final, non-interactive, publication-quality figures exacerbates this problem, further disconnecting the reported results from the process by which they were created.
-This lack of reproducibility is a serious handicap both for progress within a single lab and for the community as a whole, making it nearly impossible for researchers to build on each others' work even for purely computational projects [Repro]_.
+This lack of reproducibility is a serious handicap both for progress within a single lab and for the community as a whole, making it nearly impossible for researchers to build on each others' work even for purely computational projects [Crook]_.

 In this paper, we present a new Python software package built to address these problems directly, by providing simple tools for